albertdahlin/elm-posix/README.md

 IO effects to implement:
 - Spawning child processes
 - Executing `Cmd`, for example `Http`
-- posix Sockets / Streams, *I don't know how useful this would be*

 CLI:
 - `elm-cli build <src> <target>` - Produce an executable node js shell script.